forrestdevelops/WindowsEventMonitorExtension/README.md

 ![alt text](/readme_images/FolderStructure.png)

 - Download and unzip the artifacts in the [publish directory](/publish/)
-- copy extension.xml and WindowsEventMonitor.dll from the publish folder to a new dirctory:
+- copy extension.xml and WindowsEventMonitor.dll from the publish folder to a new dirctory in the `Extensions` subdirectory.
-`<Extension Manager Root Directory>/Extensions`

 ### Configure exstenstion